 Paediatric Rheumatology Scholarship

-Arthritis Australia, The Australian Paediatric Rheumatology Group of the Australian Rheumatology Association and Zoe’s Angels Inc. are offering a two (2) year scholarship to support paediatricians and paediatric trainees interested in training in paediatric rheumatology.
+Arthritis Australia and the Australian Paediatric Rheumatology Group of the Australian Rheumatology Association are offering a two (2) year scholarship to support paediatricians and paediatric trainees interested in training in paediatric rheumatology.

 The scholarship will be paid within a three (3) year time frame allowing for time differences between local and overseas training.
 Training will be undertaken at Royal Australasian College of Physicians prospectively accredited paediatric rheumatology advanced training sites.
 Scholarships will only provide salary support for twenty four (24) months of the three (3) years the funds will be available.